maksim-estonia/qc-prep/specific-protocols.md

 - Creating NETCONF Call Home sessions
 - Creating, sending, receiving, and replying to RPCs
 - Creating, sending and receiving NETCONF event notifications

-## Netopeer2 - NETCONF Server

-Netopeer2 is a server for implementing network configuration management based on the NETCONF protocol.
-Netopeer2 is based on the new generation of the NETCONF and YANG libraries - libyang and libnetconf2.
-The Netopeer2 server uses sysrepo as a NETCONF datastore implementation.

 ## libyang